mabelzhang/ros1_bridge_sandbox/README.md

 ```

-# Bridge a ROS 1 robot simulation to ROS 2
+# Demonstration on a simulated robot: Bridge built-in data types to use a ROS 1 robot in ROS 2

 This example demonstrates communication for a more complex system, a simulated
 robot in ROS 1, which will be bridged to talk to RViz2 and code in ROS 2.